Poyo-SSB/tetrio-bot-docs/Ribbon.md

 ## Packet format

 Packets will always begin with one of three bytes, signifying the header type.
-Both a Ribbon and a client may send any of these three packet types, but you can probably get away with only using `0x45`.
+Both a Ribbon and a client may send any of these three packet types, but the client can probably get away with only using `0x45`.

 ### `0x45` Standard id tag